 Optimising the Stable Environment by Sam Murphy, Founder, Equilux Performance Lighting (Ireland):

-Genomics: shaping the future from the past by Prof Emmeline Hill, CSO, Plusvital (Ireland):
+Genomics: shaping the future from the past by Prof Emmeline Hill, Associate Professor or Equine Science at UCD and Chief Scientific Officer, Plusvital (Ireland):

 Equine Salt Therapy by Richard Butterworth, Founder, Equine Salt Therapy (Australia):